Sturgeon condemns ‘infuriating’ scenes as Rangers fans urged to ‘go home’

 Hampden Park in Glasgow is due to host some games of the delayed 2020 European Championships in the summer.

+“Public safety remains our utmost priority and I would again remind fans that, in line with the current Scottish Government Coronavirus guidelines, all gatherings are currently restricted.

-“Officers have continued to move to enforcement where appropriate with a number of further arrests and additional fixed penalty notices for breaches of the coronavirus restrictions, minor incidents of disorder and the use of pyrotechnic devices.
+“Officers have made a small number of arrests and issued fixed penalty notices for breaches of the coronavirus restrictions, minor incidents of disorder and the use of pyrotechnic devices.

-“We are now asking people to disperse and make their way home.

-“For those not in attendance, please do not make your way to Glasgow city centre.”
+“We will continue with an appropriate policing response, as officers engage with those present, explain and encourage them to comply with the restrictions.

+“Where appropriate, we have moved to enforcement and will continue to do so.”